TurkeyMcMac/tablestreams/README.md

 # tablestreams
 tablestreams is a tool for streaming tables in and out of a program.
 The interface is generic across multiple table formats, and so can also be used to convert between them.
-Currently supported are TSV, CSV, and DSV (CSV with delimiters other than commas).
-I hope to add more in the future.
+Currently supported are TSV, CSV, DSV (CSV with delimiters other than commas), and (buggy) XLSX.

 #### Examples
 Here, a table is read from the TSV format to a CSV format: